Reinventing the Recreation.gov Customer Experience

 The Challenge

 Modernizing the digital customer experience is a priority for federal agencies, and Recreation.gov was no exception.
 More than half a billion people visit federal lands and waters each year.
-Visitors planning those visits and vacations expect an experience consistent with how they interact every day on commercial websites and mobile apps.
+Visitors planning those trips and vacations expect an experience consistent with how they interact every day on commercial websites and mobile apps.
 The employee experience is also critical.
-Thousands of federal land and facility managers working in the field needed a self-service, modern platform to streamline operations and administrative tasks so they could concentrate on what they love: visitor and resource management.
+Thousands of facility staff across multiple agencies needed a modern solution that could help them manage reservations at their locations, reliably execute complex business rules, and provide a detailed accounting of recreation fee revenue generated through the system.
+Efficiency and ease of use were paramount, as the solution also needed to help minimize the time needed for administrative tasks so staff could focus more on assisting visitors and safeguarding natural resources.

 Interagency partners understood that the website needed a modern reboot with modular architecture and open-source technologies like those used by commercial e-commerce sites.
-They envisioned a reimagined, cloud-native digital platform that would give Recreation.gov visitors a more modern customer experience—one that truly revolutionizes how people explore the nation’s public lands.
+They envisioned a reimagined, cloud-native digital platform that would give Recreation.gov users a more modern customer experience—one that truly revolutionizes how people explore and manage the nation’s public lands.

 computer demonstrating rec.gov